justinmeiners/spherical-harmonics/README.md

 I created this project for my mathematics capstone course.
 The end result turned out to be more of a programming project than a math one, but behind the scenes I learned a lot about the math as well.

-The demo is a [Literate Program](https://en.wikipedia.org/wiki/Literate_programming).
-Thanks to the creator of [Literate](https://github.com/zyedidia/Literate)

 ## Contents

 - `demo/` - The C source code for the demo program.
 Requires SDL 2 to build.